denten-papers/xp-routledge/dh-book-proposal.md

 ### Chapter 11: Life in a Humanities Lab

+Snapshot of three labs.
+At Columbia.
+Plan to approach either MOretti, Jockers, etc. for contributions to this chapter.

 In this chapter, I will describe the challenges of running a laboratory in the humanities.
 Making good on the metaphor of the laboratory.
 Best practices.
 This section will describe day-to-day operation of Columbia's Group for Experimental Method in the Humanities.

 ### Appendix I: Annotated Reading List